When you make a set of key messages on a specific topic, they should guide everything you communicate.

-You don’t need multiple key messages, you need one point to get across to your audience.
+When trying to persuade someone, or simply communicate your opinion, you only need one point to get across to your audience.

 Here are the steps listed out and each one is explained below:

 - What is your topic?

 - What do you want your audience to do?

 - Brainstorm on your audience recommendation.

 The first thing you need to do is answer the basic questions needed to write a good, sound message.
 These questions are often overlooked or forgotten when we begin writing or thinking about presentations or messages.

 However, they are critical if we want to start brainstorming so we can find the right kind of clarity.
 Be brief in your answers.
 Take your time.